abimbolaoige/My-Projects/README.md

 * No Categorization: 0.
 ###### Total Embarked Passengers: Sum of all 3 locations.
 ###### Insight: Southampton was the main departure port

+##### Visualization Enhancements
+* The age histogram was modified to:
+- Show percentage of passengers in each age bin.
+- Include labels above each bar for clarity.
+* Bar plots for embarked included counts and total representation

+##### Conclusion
+Survival:      Higher in 1st class, women, and children.
+Age:	         Most passengers were young adults.
+Embarkation:   Majority of passengers boarded at Southampton.
+Gender Gap:    Clear disparity in survival based on gender (women favored).
+Class Divide:  Wealth/class directly influenced survival odds.